swapnil-shah/react-hooks/README.md

 | **Related to state transitions** | No                        | Yes                    |
 | **Business logic**               | No business logic         | Complex business logic |
 | **Local vs global**              | Local                     | Global                 |

+##  `useCallback`
+#### What?
+`useCallback` is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed
+> **React.memo** is a higher-order component that will prevent a functional component from being rear-ended if it's props or state do not change please keep in mind react dot memo has nothing to do with hooks

+#### Why?
+It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders

+#### How?
+- Import `useCallback` from React
+- We need to call useCallback which accepts a callback function as its first parameter and then array of dependencies as its second parameter

+#### Why not use the callback hook every single time?
+- Please visit [Kent Dodd's blog post](https://kentcdodds.com/blog/usememo-and-usecallback/) to understand why using callback all the time is not a good idea.